cmptr/obsidian-sectionals/README.md

 ## Installation

-Once Sectionals is available in the community plugin directory:

 1. Open **Settings → Community plugins** in Obsidian.
 2. Select **Browse**, search for **Sectionals**, and install it.
 3. Enable Sectionals from the installed plugins list.